Note: USDC implements EIP-3009 with the EIP-7598 extension, enabling both EOAs and SCAs to authorize transfers via the EIP-3009 mechanism.

 Custodial wallet support: The provider must be able to sign transactions for wallets without requiring user interaction.

-Ethereum virtual machine (EVM) raw transaction signing: The provider must be able to sign raw EVM transactions without broadcasting them to the blockchain.
+Ethereum virtual machine (EVM) raw transaction signing: For Transactions V1, the provider must be able to sign raw EVM transactions without broadcasting them to the blockchain.
+This is not required for Transactions V2.

 EIP-712 signing: The provider must support EIP-712 typed data.
+This is a requirement for both Transactions V1 and V2.
 The resulting signature can be used in one of the following ways:

 The signature can be verified by recovering the signer's address with the hash of the typed data (on behalf of an EOA).